How The Clarity App Is Helping Me During A Stressful Time

 The Clarity App Is A Good App

-In short, this year has been complete crap for me.
-Tools like the Clarity app are essential to helping me avoid getting lost in my negative thoughts and feelings and finding a way to focus on more positive and optimistic things because – as I’m experiencing right now – life is short and living too long in misery is not helpful for anyone.
+In short, the Clarity app is essential as it helps me avoid getting lost in my negative thoughts and feelings and find a way to focus on more positive and optimistic things because – as I’m not acutely aware ofย – life is short and living too long in misery is not helpful for anyone.
 Do what you can to make the most of every day because you don’t want to waste a day and you aren’t guaranteed tomorrow.

 Add Comment